-Gregory Maven 65 backpack for women is the largest pack in the new 2017 series, a great lightweight tool for backpackers and hikers with plenty of exceptional features.
+Gregory Maven 65 backpack for women is the largest pack in their new series, a great lightweight tool for backpackers and hikers with plenty of exceptional features.

 - Rain cover included.